thanhnguyen-aws/verify-rust-std/doc/src/challenges/0022-str-iter.md

 ### Success Criteria

-Write and prove the contract for the safety of the following functions:
+Prove the safety of the following safe functions that contain unsafe code:

 | Function | Impl for |